-- 2) For all buildings in the CCR, the following design requirements apply: - i.
-Building Materials: All exterior elevations shall be comprised of wood, fiber cement, board and batten, brick, or native or cultured stone.
-Foundations must be clad with the same natural material utilized on the building to blend with the same has architecture of the structure.
+- 2) For all buildings in the CCR, the following design requirements apply: - Building Materials: All exterior elevations shall be comprised of wood, fiber cement, board and batten, brick, or native or cultured stone.
+Foundations must be clad with the same natural material utilized on the building to blend with the overall architecture of the structure.
 If brick or stone are utilized on the building, the same brick or stone must be used for the foundation.
 Exposed cement block or split face block foundations shall be prohibited.
 Vinyl and/or aluminum shall be prohibited except when used for trim details such as downspouts, soffits, gutters, and shutters and shall be made to visually appear as a natural material.
-The use of frosted, black, gold, green, silver, opaque or any other reflective or colored glass on a building is prohibited; Building Colors: Building colors shall consist of earth tones limited to browns, tans, and grays.
+The use of frosted, black, gold, green, silver, opaque or any other reflective or colored glass on a building is prohibited; Building Colors: Building colors shall consist of ii.
+Building Colors: Building colors shall consist of earth tones limited to browns, tans, and grays.
 Building colors may also consist of white and barn red.
-Leaf greens and gray sky blues may be utilized as an accent and shall not be the predominant building color; and Roofing: Flat roofs are prohibited; the roof shall have a minimum of 6:12 pitch for the main roof.
+Leaf greens and gray sky blues may be utilized iii.
+Roofing: Flat roofs are prohibited; the roof shall have a minimum of 6:12 pitch for the main roof.
 Pitched roofs must be constructed of dimensional shingles, standing seam metal, slate, or simulated slate, and are limited to hip, gable, gambrel, or mansard roof types.
 Other roof types may be approved where appropriate as determined by the Zoning Commission and Township Board of Trustees with Development Plan approval.